Under Einstein's Microscope: Measuring Properties of Individual Rotating Massive Stars From Extragalactic Micro Caustic

 \section{Mock Parameter Inference}

-In this Section, we present mock parameter inference examples.
+In this section, we present mock parameter inference examples.
 We consider two scenarios: one star with a dynamically significant rotation speed $\omega=0.4$, and another star with a slow rotation $\omega=0.1$.
-In both cases, we set the same values for the other intrinsic and extrinsic parameters (true values and assumed prior distributions summarized in \reftab{table1}), corresponding to a $M=60\,M_\odot$ blue supergiant with a surface temperature $T_{\rm eff}\approx 20000\,$K and a bolometric luminosity $L=10^6\,L_\odot$ at a metallicity $Z=0.2\,Z_\odot$ and from $z_s=1$.
+In both cases, we set the same values for the other intrinsic and extrinsic parameters (true values and assumed prior distributions summarized in \reftab{table1}), corresponding to an $M=60\,M_\odot$ blue supergiant with a surface temperature $T_{\rm eff}\approx 20,000\,$K and a bolometric luminosity $L=10^6\,L_\odot$ at a metallicity $Z=0.2\,Z_\odot$ and from $z_s=1$.

-The mock lightcurves are the sum of injected lightcurves and random photometric noise.
-To collect crucial color information, we consider monitoring in three HST wide filters, F435W, F555W and F814W, with the added random photometric noise corresponding to the 1$\sigma$ AB magnitude limit $29.0$, $29.0$ and $29.3$ per epoch respectively.
-The photometric sensitivities assumed here are realistic for the HST as they are comparable to the magnitude limits of the Hubble Frontier Fields (HFF) program~\citep{Lotz2017HubbleFrontierFields} when the exposure time per observation is rescaled to be about 1 hr per filter (compatible with the cadence $\lesssim 4\,$hr for 3 filters).
-JWST will be more sensitive but can only observe $\lambda>0.7\,\mu$m.
-The logarithmic likelihood function is taken to be minus one half of the overall fitting chi square, under the assumption that individual photometric measurements at different epochs or in different filters have uncorrelated measurement errors.
+The mock light curves are the sum of injected light curves and random photometric noise.
+To collect crucial color information, we consider monitoring in three HST wide filters, F435W, F555W, and F814W, with the added random photometric noise corresponding to the 1$\sigma$ AB magnitude limit $29.0$, $29.0$, and $29.3$ per epoch, respectively.
+The photometric sensitivities assumed here are realistic for the HST, as they are comparable to the magnitude limits of the Hubble Frontier Fields (HFF) program~\citep{Lotz2017HubbleFrontierFields} when the exposure time per observation is rescaled to be about 1 hr per filter (compatible with the cadence $\lesssim 4\,$hr for three filters).
+JWST will be more sensitive but can only observe $\lambda>0.7\,\mu\mathrm{m}$.
+The logarithmic likelihood function is taken to be minus one-half of the overall fitting $\chi^2$, under the assumption that individual photometric measurements at different epochs or in different filters have uncorrelated measurement errors.